-For July 1, 2018, to June 30, 2019, the federal student loan interest rates are as follows:
+For July 1, 2018, to June 30, 2019, the federal interest rates are as follows:

-Direct PLUS Loan: 7.60%
+- Direct PLUS: 7.60%

-Direct Subsidized Loan: 5.05%
+- Direct Subsidized: 5.05%

-Direct Unsubsidized Loan for Undergraduates: 5.05%
+- Direct Unsubsidized for Undergraduates: 5.05%

-Direct Unsubsidized Loan for Graduates: 6.60%
+- Direct Unsubsidized for Graduates: 6.60%

-Most loans defer repayment until after you’ve completed college, plus a grace period.
+Most options defer repayment until after you’ve completed college, plus a grace period.
 This gives you time to establish a job and begin your career.
-Know that you will need to begin repayment of your loans if you fall below the minimum credit hours or leave school.
-However, there are some options available for loan forgiveness or cancellation.
+Know that you will need to begin repayment of your balances if you fall below the minimum credit hours or leave school.
+However, there are some options available for forgiveness or cancellation.
 These include becoming a teacher or completing public service.
 You can find a full list of these options available at the government student aid website here.

 How to Get a Student Loan

-Apply for a Federal Student Loan
+Apply for a Federal

 Go to fsaid.ed.gov and create your FSA ID to begin your application.
 In some cases, your parent or other cosigner might also need to create an FSA ID.
 After you’ve created your account, go to fafsa.gov to start your application.
 You will need:

-Financial forms such as W-2s and income tax returns
+- Financial forms such as W-2s and income tax returns

-Your social security number
+- Your social security number

-Your parents’ social security number and income-related forms, if you are a dependent
+- Your parents’ social security number and income-related forms, if you are a dependent

 Typically, it takes less than an hour to finish filling out your FAFSA.
 If you are a first-year student, you can send your application to the schools that you are considering attending.
 Existing students will send their application to their current school.